Postal Services for Resident Students

 |Pensacola, FL 32514||Pensacola, FL 32514

-Change of address – If you move off campus or leave for the summer, you must complete a change of address card at the Post Office.
+Change of address – If you move off campus or leave for the summer, you must submit a change of address form at the Post Office.
 If you are not on the current housing list for residence halls, and have not left a forwarding address, your mail will be returned to the sender.
 Be sure to notify the Registrar's Office of your address changes as well.
-Complete a Change of Address Request form.
+Complete a UWF Change of Address Request form.

-- MOST IMPORTANT: Spin the dial several times after you close your mailbox door.
+- MOST IMPORTANT: Spin the dial several times after you close your mailbox door to lock it.
 This will insure that your combination is not preset.
+Do not leave your mailbox combination preset for convenience.
+This will compromise your safety and privacy.

 - Never give your combination to another person.
 This will compromise your mailbox security.